macbookandrew/woo-customers-robly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds Woocommerce customers to one or more Robly lists, optionally based on the product(s) they purchased.
+Adds WooCommerce customers to one or more Robly lists, optionally based on the product(s) they purchased.

 == Description ==

-Adds Woocommerce customers to one or more Robly lists, optionally based on the product(s) they purchased.
+Adds WooCommerce customers to one or more Robly lists, optionally based on the product(s) they purchased.

 == Installation ==